eupp/kotlinx-lincheck/docs/topics/introduction.md

 | ---------------------------------------- |

 ---
+All operations above the horizontal line `| ----- |` happen-before those below the line
+---
-values in "[..]" brackets indicate the number of completed operations in each of the parallel threads seen at the beginning of the current operation
+Values in "[..]" brackets indicate the number of completed operations in each of the parallel threads seen at the beginning of the current operation
 ---